sola-studio/.github/profile/README.md

 screens, wording, and implementation.

 Interface friction rarely sits in one layer — it spans wording, information structure, flow behavior, and implementation constraints together.

-Sola Studio reviews user flows, locates friction points across those layers, and translates findings into practical outputs that product teams can act on — dev-ready specifications when another team is building, and the implementation itself when the work continues into code.
+Sola Studio reviews user flows, locates friction points across those layers, and translates findings into practical outputs that product teams can act on — sometimes findings and direction, sometimes the implementation itself when the work continues into code.

 ---